Infinitesimal Automorphisms of VB-groupoids and algebroids

-The case when $\phi : N \to M$ is the inclusion of a submanifold is of a special interest.
-In this case $E_N = E|_N$ and $\der \phi : \der E_N \to \der E$ is an embedding whose image consists of derivations of $E$ whose symbol is tangent to $N$. \end{remark} There is another way to understand derivations of a vector bundle $p: E \to M$.
+There is another way to understand derivations of a vector bundle $p: E \to M$.
 They can be regarded as \emph{infinitesimal automorphisms} of $E$.
-A vector field $\tilde X$ on the total space $E$ of the vector bundle $E \to M$ is an infinitesimal automorphism if it generates a flow of vector bundle automorphisms.
-In particular, if $\tilde X$ is an infinitesimal automorphism of $E$, then it projects onto a vector field $p_\ast \tilde X$ on $M$.
-Equivalently, $\tilde X\in\mathfrak{X}(E)$ is an infinitesimal automorphism of the vector bundle $E\to M$ if and only if $\tilde X$ is \emph{linear}, i.e.~it preserves fiber-wise linear functions on $E$.
-In this regard we stress that there is a canonical one-to-one correspondence between fiber-wise linear functions on $E$ and sections of the dual vector bundle $E^\ast\to M$.
-In the following we will often understand this identification.
+A vector field $\tilde X$ on the total space $E$ of the vector bundle $E \to M$ is an infinitesimal automorphism if it generates a flow by vector bundle automorphisms.
+In particular, if $\tilde X$ is an infinitesimal automorphism of $E$, then it projects onto a vector field $p_\ast \tilde X$ on $M$. \begin{remark} There are several characterizations of infinitesimal automorphisms of the vector bundle $E \to M$ that we now discuss.
+First of all, let $h : \mathbb R \times E \to E$ be the (regular) homogeneity structure encoding the vector bundle structure (see Remark~\ref{rem:hom_struct}), and let $\mathcal E_E$ be the infinitesimal generator of $h_{\operatorname{exp} \lambda}$, i.e.~the Euler vector field on $E$.
+Take $\tilde X$ a vector field on $E$.
+The following conditions are equivalent: \begin{enumerate} \item $\tilde X$ is an infinitesimal automorphism; \item for every fiber-wise linear function $\varphi$ on $E$, the Lie derivative $\tilde X (\varphi)$ is fiber-wise linear; \item for every fiber-wise constant vector field $Y$ on $E$, the commutator $[\tilde X, Y]$ is fiber-wise constant; \item $(h_\lambda)_\ast X = X$ for all $\lambda \neq 0$; \item $[\mathcal E_E, X] = 0$; \item when regarded as a section of $TE \to E$, $\tilde X$ is a \emph{linear section} of (the top row) of the double vector bundle $(TE \to E; TM \to M)$, i.e.~$\tilde X \in \Gamma_\ell (TE, E)$. \end{enumerate} Point \refitem{iii} needs some explanations.
+First of all, there is a canonical one-to-one correspondence between fiber-wise linear functions on $E$ and sections of the dual vector bundle $E^\ast\to M$.
+Now, let $e$ be a section of $E$, and let $e^{\uparrow} \in \mathfrak X (E)$ be its vertical lift, i.e.~$e^{\uparrow}$ is the vector field defined by